daemontus/cancel-this/README.md

 you want, each trigger is valid within a specific scope, and can be checked by a macro anywhere in your code.

+### Current features

+ - Scoped cancellation using thread-local "cancellation triggers".
+ - Out-of-the box support for triggers based on atomics and timers.
+ - With feature `ctrlc` enabled, support for cancellation using `SIGINT` signals.
+ - With feature `pyo3` enabled, support for cancellation using `Python::check_signals`.
+ - With feature `liveness` enabled, you can register a per-thread handler which is invoked every time the thread becomes unresponsive (i.e. cancellation check has not been performed withing the prescribed interval).

 ### Simple example

+A simple counter that is eventually cancelled by a one-second timeout:

 ```rust
 use std::time::Duration;